How to Treat Dry Eyes

 Inflammatory skin conditions, such as rosacea, can also affect the glands in the eyelids, preventing them from producing enough natural oil.
 (In a survey by the National Rosacea Society, 92 percent of the respondents said that they also suffered from eye problems, including itchiness, grittiness, burning and redness.)
 In fact, many of the treatments people use to treat rosacea on the face can help with dry eye problems, too.
 That includes the temporary use of oral antibiotics, such as tetracycline or doxycycline.

 5. Use over-the-counter eyedrops

-- They include prescription drops such as Restasis or Xiidra (which can be used instead of OTC artificial tears or gels and ointments, or in addition to them) and tiny punctal plugs that are inserted into the tear duct (puncta) in the inner corners of the eyes to keep natural tears on the surface of the eyes longer.
+- Punctal plugs.
+Another tactic is to insert tiny punctal plugs into the tear ducts (puncta) in the inner corners of the eyes to keep natural tears on the surface of the eyes longer.

-- Another physician-assisted option for people with moderate to severe symptoms is Lacrisert, in which “little pellets filled with a lubricating agent are placed into the lower pockets of the eye,” Nehls says.
+- Lacrisert.
+These are “little pellets filled with a lubricating agent [that] are placed into the lower pockets of the eye,” Nehls says.
 “They slowly dissolve over the course of the day, releasing moisture throughout the day onto the eye surface.”

 - Intense pulsed light therapy.
 IPL uses gentle pulses of intense light, delivered to the skin around the eyes, to melt the thick secretions on the edges of the lids.
 This treatment isn’t for everyone: It can cause hyperpigmentation or hypopigmentation (darkened or lightened patches) on those with darker skin.

 Barbara Stepko is a longtime health and lifestyle writer, and former editor at Women’s Health and InStyle.
 Her work has appeared in The Wall Street Journal, Parade, and other national magazines.